coreinfrastructure/best-practices-badge/doc/security.md

 BadgeApp must avoid being taken over by other applications, and must avoid being a conduit for others' attacks
 (e.g., not be vulnerable to cross-site scripting).

+The application must not have any behaviors or features designed to allow authorized access, exposure of sensitive information, or allow bypass of security features or restrictions.
+In particular, it must not have backdoors that allow unauthorized control.

 It is difficult to implement truly secure software.
 An additional problem for BadgeApp is that it not only must accept,